 Is convalescent plasma transfusion safe?

-- If you or someone you know is being treated for a moderate or severe case of COVID-19, your doctors may determine that convalescent plasma transfusion is an appropriate treatment option to consider.
-You should discuss this option with your doctor to understand if it is the best treatment option for you.
+- If you or someone you know is being treated for a moderate or severe case of COVID-19, your doctors may determine that COVID-19 convalescent plasma (CCP) transfusion is an appropriate treatment option to consider.
+You should discuss treatment options with your doctor to understand if CCP is the best treatment option for you.

-- Plasma transfusion is generally considered a low-risk procedure, but is not free of risk.
+- Plasma transfusion is generally considered a low-risk procedure but is not free of risk.
 Each donation undergoes extensive testing and processing for safety and quality as required by AABB and the FDA.
-Early research into the use of convalescent plasma for COVID-19 suggests that it may be a safe and effective therapy that reduces the length and severity of the COVID-19.
+Early research into the use of CCP for treatment of COVID-19 suggests that it may be a safe and effective therapy that reduces the length and severity of the COVID-19.
 AABB-accredited hospitals have chosen to meet voluntary quality and safety standards as part of their commitment to patient safety.